 What To Do If Your Employer Hasn’t Paid You

-Consider your options: If your employment contract does not address the issue of unpaid wages, you may still have options.
+- Consider your options: If your employment contract does not address the issue of unpaid wages, you may still have options.
 You can try talking to your employer and explaining the situation.
 They may be able to resolve the issue and pay you the wages you deserve.
 Don’t simply refuse to work without discussing the issue with your employer first.
+If your employer still refuses to pay, you may have a wage theft claim.

-File a claim: Your employer may not work with you to remedy this issue.
+- File a wage theft claim: Your employer may not work with you to remedy this issue.
 If they don’t, you can proceed to file a claim with your state’s labor department or the U.S. Department of Labor’s Wage and Hour Division (WHD).

 Strongly consider enlisting the help of a wage theft attorney before filing a claim.
 They may explain the process and help you better understand your legal options in these circumstances.